Have Chelsea hierarchy learned lessons on youth?

 Written by Simon Austin — January 26, 2021

-Now Chelsea seemed to have real substance and stability, when previously there had been jibes about plastic flags, no history and a constant conveyor belt of foreign players and managers.
-With Lampard being sacked after 18 months on Monday, you're left wondering whether anything has really changed at all.
+He gave Chelsea substance and stability, when previously there were jibes about plastic flags and a conveyor belt of foreign players and managers.

-At the end of 2019, Academy Manager Neil Bath, a lifelong fan who's been with the club for almost 30 years, admitted: “It’s what we’ve been working towards for 15 years since we restructured the Academy in 2004.
+At the end of 2019, Academy Manager Neil Bath, a lifelong fan who has been with the club for almost 30 years, admitted: “It’s what we’ve been working towards for 15 years since we restructured the Academy in 2004.

 “We’ve always been very clear that our job is not really to win youth trophies year after year, but to develop and produce Chelsea and Premier League players.”

-A transfer ban had meant that Lampard wasn’t able to buy any new players, making the promotion of youth something of a necessity, but you still got the impression that this was something he really believed in.
-With former Academy coaches Jody Morris and Joe Edwards as his assistants, he also had the inside track on the best players that Bath's youth set-up had to offer.
+A transfer ban meant that Lampard wasn’t able to buy new players, making the promotion of youth a necessity, yet still you got the impression that this was something he really believed in.
+With former Academy coaches Jody Morris and Joe Edwards as his assistants, he also had the inside track on the best players Bath's youth set-up had to offer.